Hammarn/1MB335/Lab3.md

 ### Create a new fasta file with mitochondrial contigs

 You have identified one or several contigs (usually one to four) belonging to the mitochondrial genome of your species of interest.
 The next step is to get a continuous DNA sequence.
 This will be done in this and the next step.
 Even if you have already a single contig at this stage, please go through the steps!
-In this step you will prepare a fasta file which will allow you to perform the next step - 'tiling'.
+In this step, you will prepare a fasta file that will allow you to perform the next step - 'tiling'.

 First, create a fasta file for each of the mitochondrial contigs.
 The fasta file should include a header and the sequence.
-Adapt and modify the following command: <!--How often should we stress that they have to think about how they name the output files? and pay attention to the files structure?
+Adapt and modify the following command: <!--How often should we stress that they have to think about how they name the output files? and pay attention to the file structure?
 Should we add questions suggesting to do it in a way or another?-->

 ```
 grep -A1 name_of_contig path_to_the_assembly/assembly.fna > path_to_output/contig.fna
 ```

 Second, create a single fasta file with the different contigs fasta files.
-You can for example use the command 'cat'. <!-- cat contig1 contig2 > allcontigs.fna--> If you have a single contig, try to create a file with several copies of that contig (do not use it for the next steps though, it is only for training!).
+You can, for example, use the command 'cat'. <!-- cat contig1 contig2 > allcontigs.fna--> If you have a single contig, try to create a file with several copies of that contig (do not use it for the next steps though, it is only for training!).

 ### Tiling

 You now need to connect the different contigs in your file to create a continuous circular sequence.
 This is the step called 'tiling'.
-It is possible that your contigs come from different strands (+ or -).
+Your contigs may come from different strands (+ or -).
 You won't be able to connect a contig from the + strand to a contig from the - strand.
-Thus the first step of tiling is to obtain the reverse-complement for each of your contigs.
+Thus the first step of the tiling is to obtain the reverse-complement for each of your contigs.
 You can do that by visiting this webpage: https://www.bioinformatics.org/sms/rev_comp.html <!--Or that could be one of the scripts they write?--> Paste your contig sequence into the search box and reverse-complement it.
 Now add that new sequence to your fasta file (do not forget to add an informative header!).
 Repeat for each of your contigs.

 You are ready to connect the different contigs!
-For that you will use another resource: short reads data from an individual of your species of interest.
-Indeed, it is possible that there are gaps between the contigs that you have now.
-In order to get a continuous molecule, you need to fill these gaps.
+For that, you will use another resource: short reads data from an individual of your species of interest.
+Indeed, there may be gaps between the contigs that you have now.
+To get a continuous molecule, you need to fill these gaps.
 This is schematized in Figure X.

 ![Figure X: An illustration of tiling.
 Let’s say you have three assembled contigs that you have identified as mitochondrial: Node 12, Node 26, and Node 83 (black lines).
 You will use reads from the .fastq file (purple lines) to bridge the gap between these three contigs.
 The blue lines are the sequence that you identified and used to attach the respective contigs to each other for a complete, but not yet circularized mitochondrial genome.
 Taken from Pogoda et al. A guide to organellar genome assembly and annotation.](/home/gwennabreton/Documents/PhD/Teaching/1MB335_improve/Pogoda_CUREmtannotationcourse/Figure_1.2.png)